Builders and Innovators: Conversation with Nick Mehta

 I think that, you know, there's personally taking care of yourself.

-So one thing I do during the down, the quarantine is the, the, the, although I do have a lot of energy, the back to back to back to back, back to Zoom calls or whatever, video conferencing, it'll, it'll make anyone tired.
+So one thing I do during the down, the quarantine is the, the, the, although I do have a lot of energy, the back to back to back Zoom calls or whatever video conferencing, it'll, it'll make anyone tired.

-And I kind of routine if I go to the coffee shop a couple miles away, go, go walk there, get a coffee, come back.
+If I go to, yeah, I got the coffee shop a couple of miles away, go, go walk there, get a coffee, come back.

 And so there's just taking care of yourself.